IvoryRines/Professional-README-Generator/README.md

   - [Questions](#questions)

   ## Installation
   To install this application, clone this respository to your local machine.
 Open the respository in a CLI.
 Initialize npm and install the included dependencies.
-You are now ready to enter Node index.js into your terminal to launch the application.

   ## Usage
   Open the respository in your CLI.
 Open a terminal and type Node index.js to launch the application.
 Follow the prompts and your custom README will print upon completion.